marcelomachado/marcelomachado/README.md

 -->

 - 🔭 I’m currently working as a Research Scientist at IBM Research, Brazil
-- 🔭 I’m currently persuing a PhD degree in Informatics from the Federal University of the State of Rio de Janeiro (UNIRIO)
+- 🔭 I’m PhD in Informatics from the Federal University of the State of Rio de Janeiro (UNIRIO)
 - 📫 How to reach me: marcelo.oc.machado@gmail.com